Euro 2024 latest: Eyes of Europe on 'early final' Germany-Spain

 “We’re aiming for the trophy and even though it’s been a pleasure playing with Toni Kroos - because he’s been a teammate (at Real Madrid) and a friend - I’d still like to ‘retire’ him on Friday!”, said Spain forward Joselu before the game.

-Germany haven't beaten their opponent in a major tournament since a group-stage victory at Euro ’88.
-Most importantly they lost to Spain the 2008 Euro final in Vienna.
+Germany hasn't beaten it's opponent in a major tournament since a group-stage victory at Euro ’88.
+Most importantly it lost to Spain the 2008 Euro final in Vienna.

 At Euro 2024, the Mannschaft beat Scotland and Hungary but drew against Switzerland before eliminating Denmark in the round of 16.